 If you want to win giveaways, understanding the methods that sponsors use to choose winners can be a big help.
 Depending on how the giveaway works, you might be able to tweak the odds in your favor.

 For example, have you ever wondered if you could improve your chances of winning sweepstakes by entering at a specific time of the day?
 Or whether decorating envelopes can raise your odds of being picked as a mail-in winner?

-To answer this question, it helps to know how sweepstakes drawings work and how winners are chosen.
-Once you know those details, you can tailor your entries to give you a better chance at being picked as the giveaway's winner.
+The answers depend on the method of drawing winners that the sponsor uses.
+Once you know that, you can tailor your entries to give you a better chance to be picked as the giveaway's winner.

 When sweepstakes accept entries by mail, a simple way to draw the winner is to simply pick a name by hand.

 Giveaways where you drop an entry blank into a box work in a similar way.
-The winner is often drawn by having an employee of the company sponsoring the giveaway reach blindly into a box and pick an entry form at random.
+The winner is drawn by having an employee of the sponsoring company reach blindly into a box and pick an entry form at random.